mshr-h/vscode-verilog-hdl-support/README.md

 ## Language Servers

-We currently supoort the following Language Servers and enabled for Verilog-HDL, SystemVerilog and VHDL.
+We currently support the following Language Servers and enabled for Verilog-HDL, SystemVerilog and VHDL.

 | Language Server                                                | Verilog-HDL   | SystemVerilog | VHDL          |
 | -------------------------------------------------------------- | :-----------: | :-----------: | :-----------: |